-As a further example, no earlier that October 1, 2022, European patent applications will soon have the option, upon grant of a patent, of becoming a Unitary Patent, which will be subject to the jurisdiction of the Unitary Patent Court (UPC).
-The option of a Unitary Patent will be a significant change in European patent practice.
+As a further example, beginning June 1, 2023, European patent applications and patents may be subjected to the jurisdiction of the Unified Patent Court (UPC).
+Also, European patent applications will have the option, upon grant of a patent, of becoming a Unitary Patent, which will be subject to the jurisdiction of the UPC.
+The UPC and Unitary Patent are significant changes in European patent practice.
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation in the UPC.
+As a single court system can invalidate a European patent, we, where applicable, may opt out of the UPC and as such, each European patent would need to be challenged in each individual country.